shabla/playground/web/README.md

-- typescript
+todo:
-- creat-react-app
+- change spacing classes to have abstract levels isntead of pixels
-- tailwindcss
+- add more font global classes

 # Formatting with prettier + eslint